 5. Reporting on traditional surrogacy as if it’s the standard.

 Traditional surrogacy, an arrangement in which the surrogate becomes pregnant through artificial insemination and thus contributes her own genetic material, was the standard over a decade ago, but today very few agencies will arrange traditional surrogacies.
 The majority of today’s surrogacy arrangements involve gestational carriers, meaning the surrogate has no genetic relation to the child

 6. Reporting on independent surrogacies as if they are the standard.

-While independent surrogacy arrangements can go well, many surrogates and intended parents choose to work with an agency instead because they know it’s the safest option.
+While independent surrogacy arrangements can go well, many surrogates and intended parents choose to work with an agency instead because they want to be sure that they are protecting themselves as well as the rights of the surrogate at every step of the way.
+Intended parents often choose to work with surrogacy agencies to protect themselves legally and emotionally from the complex process of matching, embryo transfer, pregnancy, birth, and of course, taking home your child.
+Using a surrogacy agency is far more common for a surrogacy journey than going independent.
 Yet press coverage of surrogacy relies heavily on independent surrogacy stories, which gives the false impression that finding a surrogate through online advertising or word-of-mouth is the norm.

 If intended parents have done their research and spoken with agencies, they know that independent arrangements are risky and can lead to legal and emotional issues that are most times difficult to resolve.
 Often when intended parents look for a surrogate independently, they want to save money since surrogacy can cost between $100k and $150k.
 While we understand the cost is high, the risks and potential costs of independent surrogacy are much greater.
+We also have more options for supplementing the initial costs of surrogacy like financing plans, grants, and sponsorship opportunities that are only accessible to those working with a surrogacy agency for their journey.

 7. Using harmful language.